 The Pollock Holes

 The Pollock Holes are a local secret and a well-known local swimming area with some of the best snorkelling in Ireland.
 Named after the Pollock that hide in the rocks of the Duggerna Reef.

 There are three large, natural rock pools which are perfect for sheltered (it is cold though) for swimming.
-These closest tide pool used to be reserved for women bathers and the farthest one for male bathers.
+The closest tide pools used to be reserved for women bathers and the farthest one for male bathers.
 You do have to be aware of the tides in the area as it is possible to get stuck on the outer rocks.
 A good tip is to keep an eye on the locals and when they leave you do as well.

 For those that simply enjoy checking out the marine life, there is lots to be seen in both the small tidal pools as well as the larger ones.
 You can plan a visit by checking the weather and tide times.